Anant-Gulia/WeatherApp/README.md

 # WeatherApp

-A basic weather app that fetches data from openweather api using HTTP requests, parses the data and stores on mySQL
+A basic weather app that fetches data from Openweather API using HTTP requests, parses the data and stores on mySQL

+Functionality includes User Registration, basic Authentication, Temperature based on entered City and a History of all the searches made previously